 My new boyfriend isn’t ready to have sex with me yet; he wants to take things slow.

-I’m finding it very hard emotionally because I feel unattractive and I’ve always valued myself through sex.
+I'm having a hard time emotionally because I feel unattractive and I’ve always valued myself through sex.

 What can I do?

 I do it too.
 Deep down, I'm a people pleaser.
 I like it when people like me.

 And I can't stand it when people don't.

 Which ultimately means I'm using people to make myself feel better.
 When people like me, I feel good about myself.
 When people don't like me, I feel bad.

 However, the older I get, and the more secure I become in who I am, the less I turn to outside sources of happiness, love, and validation.
 Which includes looking at sex as a way to feel validated, sexy, and attractive.